gaelfargeas/youtube_to_mp3_converter/README.md

 ![youtube to MP3 converter app](/img/YTMC.png)

-copy/paste a youtube URL in the test and press the button Convert.
+copy/paste a youtube URL in the textfield and press the button Convert.

 ## Library used :